ANANDMISHRAK/yourtube_like_clone/Readme.md

     if successfullay upload or not then delete from Backend this photo or Video using FS module of express :-

-    28.1) install MULTER : npm i multer
+- 28.1) install MULTER : npm i multer
-    28.2) signup or login in clounary (sign up ---> free version use ------> set up : node.js) 28.3) after account creation --> cloudnary install in backend : npm i cloudinary 28.4) copy cloudName , API secret from cloudnary and pest in .env file
+- 28.2) signup or login in clounary (sign up ---> free version use ------> set up : node.js)
+- 28.3) after account creation --> cloudnary install in backend : npm i cloudinary
+- 28.4) copy cloudName , API secret from cloudnary and pest in .env file

-    these 29.2,3,4 is Backend to clounary
+** these 29.2,3,4 is Backend to clounary**

-    now local system to Backend
+- now local system to Backend
-    28.5) in SRC->MIDDLEWARE -> multer.middleware.js
+- 28.5) in SRC->MIDDLEWARE -> multer.middleware.js
   write middleware for local to Backend

 ###### Routing and Conroller

-: 29) wite Rouring and Controller
+29. wite Rouring and Controller

-     29.1)  creATE FILE IN src -> ROUTES-> USER.ROUTE.JS
+    - 29.1) create FILE IN src -> ROUTES-> USER.ROUTE.JS
-           CONFIGURE
+      - CONFIGURE
-           EXPORT
+      - EXPORT
-           IMPORT IN APP.JS
+      - IMPORT IN APP.JS
-           SET IN APP.JS THE ROUTE
+      - SET IN APP.JS THE ROUTE using buieldin middleware "use()"

 30. set router for user sig in process:-
-    30.1) for sign in time need to upload image avtar & cover image so need multer and cloudminary middleware then gives to controller to sign in
+    - 30.1) for sign in time need to upload image avtar & cover image so need multer and cloudminary middleware then gives to controller to sign in
-    30.2) and write controller for sigin in in src-> controller-> userController.js
+    - 30.2) and write controller for sigin in in src-> controller-> userController.js

 31) testing user sign in controller in POSTMAN in body in form-data Error got : throw new ApiError(...) not work due to this is throw error but i did not handle in catch block